jaruizes/jaruizes.github.io/_drafts/Angular-Routing.md

 ---

 In this post I would like to talk about the routing in Angular 2.
 The idea is to write several posts about this topic, from the basic aspects to the advanced ones.
+I would like to structure this post in this order:

+* Introduction
+* Navigation in Angular
+   * Navigation service
+   * Location strategy
+   * Outlets
+   * Static navigation
+   * Dynamic navigation
+   * What about params?
+   * Static data
+* Hands-on: putting all together
+   * Example code

 ### Introduction

 If you are new in this type of frameworks "SPA oriented" you have to keep in mind that a navigation action doesn't have to be a request to the server.
 Actually, it isn't.
 In a SPA, the main page (named as shell) is loaded from the server but then, depending on the calls to the API or the user action, some sections or pages will shown or hidden without server interaction.
+In a SPA, the common behaviour is calling to the server to get data.

 In a non SPA application (like a JSP application), the navigation is performed by sending a request to the server in order that this one responds with the HTML that the new page has to have.
 This produces a complete reload of the application in the browser.